makerdao/dockerized-auction-keeper/README.md

   - `mainnet` - 8928152
   - `kovan 1.0.2` - 14764534
 - Uses a pricing model that tracks the price of ETH | BAT | USDC | WBTC | TUSD | KNC | ZRX | MANA | USDT | PAXUSD | COMP | LINK | LRC via a public API and applies a `DISCOUNT` before participating
 - All logs from the keeper are saved and appended to a single file (`auction-keeper-flip-ETH-A.log` or `auction-keeper-flip-BAT-A.log` or `auction-keeper-flip-USDC-A.log` or `auction-keeper-flip-USDC-B.log` or `auction-keeper-flip-WBTC-A.log`  or `auction-keeper-flip-TUSD-A.log` or `auction-keeper-flip-KNC-A.log` or `auction-keeper-flip-ZRX-A.log` or `auction-keeper-flip-MANA-A.log` or `auction-keeper-flip-USDT-A.log` or `auction-keeper-flip-PAXUSD-A.log` or `auction-keeper-flip-COMP-A.log` or `auction-keeper-flip-LINK-A.log` or `auction-keeper-flip-LRC-A.log`)
 - Place unlocked keystore and password file for account address under `secrets` directory.
 The names of the keystore and password files will need to be updated in the `FLIP_ETH_A_ACCOUNT_KEY` | `FLIP_BAT_A_ACCOUNT_KEY` | `FLIP_USDC_A_ACCOUNT_KEY` | `FLIP_USDC_B_ACCOUNT_KEY` | `FLIP_WBTC_A_ACCOUNT_KEY` | `FLIP_TUSD_A_ACCOUNT_KEY` | `FLIP_KNC_A_ACCOUNT_KEY` | `FLIP_ZRX_A_ACCOUNT_KEY` | `FLIP_MANA_A_ACCOUNT_KEY` | `FLIP_USDT_A_ACCOUNT_KEY` | `FLIP_PAXUSD_A_ACCOUNT_KEY` | `FLIP_COMP_A_ACCOUNT_KEY` | `FLIP_LINK_A_ACCOUNT_KEY` | `FLIP_LRC_A_ACCOUNT_KEY` in the env.
 - Configure following variables in `env/environment.sh` file:
     - `SERVER_ETH_RPC_HOST`: URL to ETH Parity node (containing port if case) e.g. http://localhost:8545
-    - `ETHGASSTATION_API_KEY`: eth gas station API KEY, can be applied for at https://data.concourseopen.com/
-    - `GASPRICE_MULTIPLIER`: dynamic gas multiplier (e.g. if 2.0 then will use 2 * base)
     - `FIRST_BLOCK_TO_CHECK`: Recommendation under introduction section
     - `FLIP_ETH_A_ACCOUNT_ADDRESS` | `FLIP_BAT_A_ACCOUNT_ADDRESS` | `FLIP_USDC_A_ACCOUNT_ADDRESS` | `FLIP_USDC_B_ACCOUNT_ADDRESS` | `FLIP_WBTC_A_ACCOUNT_ADDRESS` | `FLIP_TUSD_A_ACCOUNT_ADDRESS` | `FLIP_KNC_A_ACCOUNT_ADDRESS` | `FLIP_ZRX_A_ACCOUNT_ADDRESS` | `FLIP_MANA_A_ACCOUNT_ADDRESS` | `FLIP_USDT_A_ACCOUNT_ADDRESS` | `FLIP_PAXUSD_A_ACCOUNT_ADDRESS` | `FLIP_COMP_A_ACCOUNT_ADDRESS` | `FLIP_LINK_A_ACCOUNT_ADDRESS` | `FLIP_LRC_A_ACCOUNT_ADDRESS`: address to use for bidding
     - `FLIP_ETH_A_ACCOUNT_KEY` | `FLIP_BAT_A_ACCOUNT_KEY` | `FLIP_USDC_A_ACCOUNT_KEY` | `FLIP_USDC_B_ACCOUNT_KEY` | `FLIP_WBTC_A_ACCOUNT_KEY` | `FLIP_TUSD_A_ACCOUNT_KEY` | `FLIP_KNC_A_ACCOUNT_KEY` | `FLIP_ZRX_A_ACCOUNT_KEY` | `FLIP_MANA_A_ACCOUNT_KEY` | `FLIP_USDT_A_ACCOUNT_KEY` | `FLIP_PAXUSD_A_ACCOUNT_KEY` | `FLIP_COMP_A_ACCOUNT_KEY` | `FLIP_LINK_A_ACCOUNT_KEY` | `FLIP_LRC_A_ACCOUNT_KEY`: account key format of `key_file=/opt/keeper/secrets/keystore.json,pass_file=/opt/keeper/secrets/password.txt`